limon768/limon768.github.io/source/_posts/TryHackMe/2022-09-10-Agent-Sudo.md

 ![](https://photos.squarezero.dev/file/abir-images/AgentSudo/10.png)

-Now I have the user and password to ssh.
+Now I have the username and password to ssh.

 After logging in ssh I found the user flag